Maria Teresa Agnesi Pinottini: Life

 Maria Teresa was born in Milan to Pietro Agnesi, a member of the lesser nobility.
 He provided early education for both Maria Teresa and her more famous older sister, Maria Gaetana, a mathematics and language prodigy who lectured and debated all over Europe while her sister performed.
 It was this education that allowed for Maria Teresa to fulfill her passion for music.
 Maria Teresa was married to Pier Antonio Pinottini on 13 June 1752, and they settled in a district populated by intellects and artists, but eventually suffered severe financial ruin.
 Pinottini died not too long afterwards.

 Maria Teresa died in Milan in 1795.

 Career

 Maria Teresa had several famous performances, perhaps the most famous on 16 July 1739, when famous French traveller Charles de Brosses was very impressed by her music.
 He was not the only one; Count Gerolamo Riccati wrote several letters praising her compositions and musical talent.
 Another very famous performance was her theatrical debut, the Cantata Pastorale Il Ristoro d'Arcadia, in Milan at the Teatro Regio Ducale in 1747 where she dedicated her piece to various rulers of the surrounding areas of Saxony and Austria.

-Agnesi would enjoy the patronage of Maria Theresa, holy Roman Empress and sovereign of Lombardy, and Maria Antonia Walpurgis, a gifted composer and contemporary.
-The Roman Empress was said to have sung at Maria Teresa Agnesi's famous 1747 performance.
+Agnesi would enjoy the patronage of Maria Theresa, Holy Roman Empress and sovereign of Lombardy, and Maria Antonia Walpurgis, a gifted composer and contemporary.
+The Empress was said to have sung at Maria Teresa Agnesi's famous 1747 performance.